Partial Demolition - University Hospital ImplosionRio de Janeiro, Brazil

 Phone: 1-919-645-4090Contact Form

-Implosion of half a 16 story reinforced concrete hospital while leaving the remaining half intact.
-Project included analysis of seismic ground vibration to protect surrounding infrastructure and property.
+On this project, the demolition plan called for a partial demolition of a 16 story reinforced concrete hospital, while leaving the remaining half intact.
+Structural & Demolition Analysis included analysis of seismic ground vibration to protect surrounding infrastructure and property.

 The Perna Seca Hospital is considered to be the first reinforced concrete building constructed in Rio Di Janeiro, Brazil.
 The structure is composed of 3 wings, each 16-stories tall, totaling more than 25,000m2.
 When built, the owner decided to use only half of the structure due to financial reasons.
 The remainder was left unused and over time the unused half suffered deterioration and became unsafe to patients and employees working in the occupied portion of the hospital.
 This forced the owner to demolish the unused section.
 Safely demolishing only half of a structure presented several challenges to the implosion team, Fábio Bruno Construções, as it was required leaving the other half undamaged.